agile-ts/agile/README.md

 // -- myComponent.whatever ------------------------------------------

-// Finally, we bind our just created State to our UI-Component
+// Finally, we bind our just created State to our desired UI-Component
 // And wolla its reactive.
 Everytime the State mutates the Component gets rerendered const myFirstState = useAgile(MY_FIRST_STATE); // returns value of State ("Hello Stranger!")
 ```